-The OJJDP Socioeconomic Mapping and Resource Topography System (SMART) is a Geographic Information System (GIS)-based issues management system, developed to support the early identification of emerging local issues and to provide resources to assist decision makers with implementing both rapid-response and long-term plans.
+The OJJDP Socioeconomic Mapping and Resource Topography System (SMART) is a Geographic Information System (GIS)-based issues management system developed to support the early identification of emerging local issues and to provide resources to assist decision makers with implementing both rapid-response and long-term plans.

 - National Gang Intelligence Center (NGIC)

 The NGIC is an FBI-led, multiagency effort that integrates the gang intelligence assets of the FBI and other federal, state, and local law enforcement entities to serve as a centralized intelligence resource for gang information and analytical support.
-The mission is to support law enforcement agencies through timely and accurate information sharing and strategic/tactical analysis of federal, state, and local law enforcement intelligence focusing on the growth, migration, criminal activity, and association of gangs that pose a significant threat to communities throughout the United States.
+The mission is to support law enforcement agencies through timely and accurate information sharing and strategic/tactical analysis of federal, state, and local law enforcement intelligence focusing on the growth, migration, and criminal activity of gangs that pose a significant threat to communities throughout the United States.